fast-af/developer-portal-starter/developer-portal/for-developers/magento/install/activate-storefront.md

 ---
-title: Fast Magento Docs
+title: "Fast Magento Docs: Activating Your Storefront"
 description: Getting Started with Fast on Magento!
 Activate your storefront.
 keywords: Fast Magento Activate storefront
 ---

-# Activate your Storefront
+# Install Step 4: Activate your Storefront

 When you activate your Magento store, this will update Fast with information about your store so that customers can checkout.